 The Companys internal control systems are effective and robust, ensuring that there is efficient use and protection of resources and compliance with policies, procedures, financial reporting and statutory requirements.
 There are well-documented guidelines, procedures and processes, integral to the overall governance, laws and regulations.

 ii.
-Create an efficient review mechanism - Your Company has created a review mechanism under which all the businesses are reviewed for performance once in a month and functions are reviewed on a monthly/quarterly basis by the CEO and Managing Director.
-Additionally, a robust control self-assessment (CSA) process is implemented through deployment of ‘Controls Manager software.
-Quarterly online controls self-assessment is initiated which enables process owners to perform self-assessment against the Risk and Control Matrices (RCMs).
+Create an efficient review mechanism – Your Company has created a review mechanism under which all the businesses are reviewed for performance once in a month and functions are reviewed on a monthly/quarterly basis by the CEO and Managing Director.
+Additionally, a robust quarterly controls self-assessment (CSA) process is in place which enables process owners to perform self-assessment against the Risk and Control Matrices (RCMs).
 The CSA process enables the Company to monitor the adequacy and effectiveness of the internal control environment.

 Additionally, the Statutory Auditors audited financial statements of the Company included in this Annual Report and have issued an Independent report on the Companys internal control over financial reporting (as defined in Section 143 of the Act).
 The Audit Committee acts as a governing body to monitor the effectiveness of the Internal Financial Controls framework.